laughinme/helpus3/README.md

 | `author` | user who added this task |
 | `precisely` | if task's date was chosen by user (not automatically) |

-if precisely = True, date will not be changed as schedule updates
+if precisely = True, `expiration_day` will not be changed as schedule updates

 ### Settings